-- HEAD requests these should not be counted unless verifiable that they could be counted via proxies - 2.
+- 1. HEAD requests these should not be counted because this is typically used to check for changes because no data is transferred in a HEAD request. - 2.
 GET requests - a.
 200 (ok request) should be counted - b.
-206 (partial request) A partial request should only be counted if the range starts at 0.
-Other partial requests that start at different positions of the media file should not be counted as additional downloads/plays.
-Furthermore, the final partial request will be logged within most CDN and web servers as a completed 200 request. - c.
-304 (not modified request) -> signal that user has existing file and wants to see if it changed.
-Only count these if source is determined to be to a proxy not an actual user. - 3.
+206 (partial request) A partial request should only be counted if the download covers the 1 minute rule, and de-duplication based on IP Address/UA is being done to cover cases where the user might be skipping ahead.
+Determining whether the requests cover the 1-minute requirement might require reassembling of the requests. - c.
+304 (not modified request) -> signal that user has existing file and wants to see if it changed. - 3.
 There may also be platform specific quirks to watch for.
 For example, Akamai uses a HTTP code of 000 for 206 requests that ended prematurely.